maikramer/MarlinKobraMax/README.md

 - Can be built with Platformio and Vs Code

 ### What is not Working
+- Resume from pause not working
-- Filament Sensor
+- Filament Sensor (Sensor is Working, but it's not resuming, probably related to prior problem)
 - Power Loss Recovery
-- Nozzle Light (CaseLight)
 - Some LCD Bugs Yet (Keypad not working, etc)
 - You Tell me